johncip/super8/design/design_document.md

 1. Should we track statement options (e.g., cursor type)?
 2. How to handle transactions (BEGIN, COMMIT, ROLLBACK)?
-3. Should we support prepared statements/parameter binding?
-4. How to handle database errors in recordings?
+3. How to handle database errors in recordings?
 5. Should we record connection metadata beyond DSN?
 6. How to handle concurrent test execution? (probably not needed for spike)
 7. Should we support multiple DSNs in one cassette?